FightPandemics/DataModel/README.md

 The data model is versioned, with the current live version being [v1](/v1) and with [v2](/v2) being produced.
 <br />

+The HTML documentation is hosted at Github Pages at the following URL: https://fightpandemics.github.io/DataModel/

 ## Diagram for the Data Model v2

 <p align="center">